-The UW Centers campuses enroll approximately 11,000 students, including the largest number of treshmen in the UW System.
-About one-third of the enrolled students are over age 24, making the nontraditional student an important component of the student body.
-UW Centers are effective in meeting the needs of adult learners seeking lifelong education near their work and families.
+The UW Centers campuses enroll approximately 10,000 students, including the largest number of freshmen in the UW System.
+About one-third of the enrolled students are more than 24 years old, making the nontraditional student an important component of the student body.
+UW Centers are effective in meeting the needs of adult learners seeking lifelong edu-cation near their work and families.

-Each UW Center is administered by a Campus Dean who reports to the Chancellor.
-The Student Services staff on each campus works closely with the Campus Dean as a vital part of the campus administrative team.
-You will become familiar with the Student Services staff members as they assist you in your academic, career, and financial aid planning.
+Each UW Center is administered by a campus dean who reports to the chancellor.
+The student services staff on each campus works closely with the campus dean as a vital part of the campus administrative team.
+You will become familiar with the student services staff members as they assist you in your academic, career and financial aid planning.
 Shared governance is organized through campus collegiums, the UW Centers Senate (consisting of faculty, academic staff, and students), and through 17 institution-wide academic departments.
 Student governance is organized both on a campus basis and institution-wide.

-The Chancellor is the chief executive officer of the UW Centers and reports to the President of the UW System.
-Assisting the Chancellor in the operation of the UW Centers are the Vice Chancellor, the Associate Vice Chancellor, the Assistant Chancellor or Administrative Services, and their staffs.
-A central headquarters for the Chancellor and the administrative staff is located in Madison.
+The chancellor is the chief executive officer of the UW Centers and reports to the president of the UW System.
+Assisting the chancellor in the operation of the UW Centers are the vice chancellor, the associate vice chancellor, the assistant chancellor for administrative services, and their staffs.
+A central headquarters for the chancellor and the administrative staff is located in Madison.